-Subsection (a)(3)(B) - See also Section 410(g) (providing that that section's information rights do not apply to transferees).
+Subsection (a)(3)(B)-See Section 410(g) (providing that that section's information rights do not apply to transferees).

-Subsection (b) - Amounts due under this subsection are of course subject to offset for any amount owed to the limited liability company by the member or dissociated member on whose account the distribution is made.
+Subsection (b)-Amounts due under this subsection are of course subject to offset for any amount owed to the limited liability company by the member or person dissociated as a member on whose account the distribution is made.
 Section 404(d).
 As to whether an LLC may properly offset for claims against a transferor that was never a member is matter for other law, specifically the law of contracts dealing with assignments.

-Subsection (c) -This very limited grant of information rights encompasses only transactions occurring at or after the date of the LLC's dissolution.
-If a dissolved LLC rescinds its dissolution, Section 703, this subsection no longer applies.
+Subsection (c)-This very limited grant of information rights encompasses only transactions occurring at or after the date of the LLC's dissolution.
+The transferee has only the right to information as to the allocation of net assets among the LLC's creditors, members, and transferees-and only from the date of dissolution.